 Quick search - a search box on the Library homepage which was replaced by Library Search in October 2014.

-Reservation - to obtain an item currently on loan to another you may make a reservation request, using the Reserve option on the Library Catalogue.
+Reservation - to obtain an item currently on loan to another you may make a reservation request, using the Reserve option on Library Search.
 Further details of reservations.

 Retrieve - to get or fetch some data from an information source like a database.

 Search engine - indexes to resources on the internet.
 There are many different ones.
 A selection of search engines can be found in the internet searching section.

 Serial - a serial is defined as a publication appearing usually at regular intervals in a numbered sequence.
 You may be more familiar with the alternative term journal.